grafana/mimir/cmd/mimirtool/README.md

 ##### Rules Prepare

-This command prepares a rules file for upload to Cortex.
+This command prepares a rules file for upload to Mimir.
 It lints all your PromQL expressions and adds an specific label to your PromQL query aggregations in the file.
-This command does not interact with your Cortex cluster.
+This command does not interact with your Mimir cluster.

     mimirtool rules prepare -i ./example_rules_one.yaml ./example_rules_two.yaml ...